ikoniqoz/nitrodocs/content/guides/themes/theme-layouts.md

 ## Mobile Layouts

-A nice feature of PyroCMS is the ability to easily display separate layouts for mobile.
+A nice feature of NitroCMS is the ability to easily display separate layouts for mobile.

 To take advantage of this feature, move your layouts into a folder called "web" inside your views folder, so your default layout will be in: